Lookism (manhwa): Main

-Daniel is a naive, short, obese and non-conventionally attractive high-school student who was bullied relentessly by Logan Lee every single day.
+Park Hyung Seok is a naive, short, obese and non-conventionally attractive high-school student who was bullied relentessly by Lee Tae Sung every single day.
 Before transferring to Jae Won High School to escape the bullying, he awakens one day with a tall, athletic and extremely attractive body next to his obese one.
 Realizing that he can switch bodies after one is sleeping, with his new body, he starts a new life.
 During the day he goes to school and makes friends and rivals, thanks to the attractiveness and surprising strength of the second body and in the night he works at his local Mart seeing how the world treats people differently due to looks, with the 1st body.
-After an incident due to Jiho he goes into a coma and finds out his real name, or specifically the second body's real name, is James Lee (Jihoon Lee) a former prodigy both academically and physically who mysteriously disappeared.
-He is threatened by Charles Choi to stop searching for him.
-Daniel however arrives at the conclusion that he and, consequentially, DG know about his body but to reveal it he will face the 4 major crew.
+After an incident due to Jiho he goes into a coma and finds out his real name, or specifically the second body's real name, is Lee Jihoon (Lee James) a former prodigy both academically and physically who mysteriously disappeared.
+He is threatened by Choi Dong Soo (Choi Charles) to stop searching for him.
+However, Hyung Seok arrives at the conclusion that he and, consequentially, DG know about his body but to reveal it he will face the 4 major crew.